shaik1002/biggitlabbomb/doc/ci/components/index.md

 Prerequisites:

-- You must have the Owner role for the project.
+- You must have the Owner role in the project.

 To set the project as a catalog project: